rubencadur/rubencadur/README.md

 - :computer: I’m working as a Senior Software Engineer and also as an Education Lead on Holberton School Peru.

-- :seedling: I'm trying to find a better way to teach programming to everyone.
+- :seedling: I'm trying to find different ways to teach programming to everyone.

 - :jigsaw: My free time is for my family, my friends and basketball.
 Read tech articles and learning something new every day is part of my work.